ryanvolum/offline-directline/README.md

 ## Usage
 Using this package requires multiple moving pieces.
 For one you need to have a bot web service (hosted locally or elsewhere).
 Further, you'll need to install and include this package in a node project and run it.
 Finally you'll need a client (we'll use webchat) to connect to our offline directline instance.

-### Build a Bot
-See dev.botframework.com for bot building reference.
-You don't have to actually register a bot - just use one of the botbuilder SDKs to build a bot web service, which you can deploy locally or into the cloud.

-Once you have a bot service built, the only thing you need is your bot messaging endpoint.

 ### Set up your direct line connector
 1. Include express and the offline-directline packages
 2. Create an express server